How to Build a Savings Plan With Your Credit Card

 Avoid Interest by Paying in Full

 Never carry a balance on your credit card.
 If you do, the interest charges can be very high and will cancel out any cashback or rewards you’ve earned.
 Set up auto-pay for the full bill amount so you never miss a payment.
-This is one of the most important parts of using a credit card for saving.
+This is a crucial aspect of utilizing a credit card effectively for maximizing savings.

 Review Your Plan Every Month